devleaks/followthegreens/docs/preferences.md

 | ADD_LIGHT_AT_LAST_VERTEX        | true/false      | NA             | NA                | NA                 |

+See above code snippets for examples.

 # Lights

-FtG lights different _types of lights_ at precise location.
+FtG lights different _types of lights_ at precise locations.
 You can adjust some of the light parameters to change the size, color, and intensity of each _type of light_.

 The different types of lights are: